Skip to main content

 SpeciesFall Activity (2025)

-Butler’s gartersnakeButler’s gartersnakes are active through at least Oct.
-15.
+Butler’s gartersnakeButler’s gartersnakes are currently inactive.